zealvora/certified-kubernetes-application-developer/practice-tests/domain-4-configuration.md

 <details><summary>Expand The Question </summary>
 <p>

 Create a secret named kplabs-secret.
 The secret should have content where user=admin and pass=12345.
 Create a pod from the nginx image.
 Mount the secret as environment variables in the pod.
+The username should be available as DB_USER and password should be available as DB_PASSWORD inside the pod

  </details>